|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 13th Air Force, 42nd Bombardment Group.
 Nicknamed "The Alpine Milkman" with the nose art of a figure skiing downhill with mountains in the background.
 Possibly, the nickname was derived from the popular song of the same name.
 The nose wheel hub had red and white squares painted onto it.

-This aircraft was converted to a B-25D-1 strafer at the 4th Air Depot at Garbutt Field near Townsville.
-During the conversion, this B-25 had seventeen bomb markings indicating missions flown.
+This bomber was converted into a B-25D-1 strafer version by the 4th Air Depot (4th AD) at Garbutt Field near Townsville.
+During the conversion, this plane had seventeen bomb markings indicating missions flown.
 Afterwards, returned to the squadron and continued flying combat missions.
 In the Russell Islands this B-25 had fifty bomb markings at Renard Field.
 A photo from January 1944 shows 150+ bomb markings painted around the artwork and later photo with 187 bomb markings.

 Larry Hickey / International Historical Research Associates adds in May 2010: